First, we want to make two things clear:

-2. Our reflective silica sand is not a micro plastic.
+2. Our reflective glass beads are not a micro plastic.
 Ice911 does not and will not ever use plastics to restore ice, which many studies are showing harmful to the environment, human health, and ecosystems.

 Our reflective sand is made from silicon dioxide, otherwise known as silica, which comes from the element silicon.
 Silicon is the main constituent of 95% of rocks on earth, and 2.8 billion million tonnes (that's not a spelling error) of it is present in the ocean as dissolved silica.
 Ice911's material could eventually dissolve to become a part of this 2.8 billion million tonnes in the ocean, feeding the natural silica cycle on which so many organisms depend.
 Silicon is by far the safest element we could use because all life has co-evolved with it in various forms on land, in our rocks, and dissolved in our oceans.

 2.8 million billion tonnes

 Amount of silica already present in the ocean